 Many business owners make the mistake of thinking that they can find customers first and the market will follow.
 But instead, you usually need to find distributors and clients who will take on your product and sell it to others.

-You can do various things to generate potential buyers for your products, such as developing a website, registering on buyer-seller websites, taking part in trade fairs and exhibitions, and so on.
+You can do various things to generate potential buyers for your products, such as developing an eCommerce website, registering on buyer-seller websites, taking part in trade fairs and exhibitions, and so on.

 Establish Your Financial Projections